 In the event we conduct clinical trials in the European Economic Area ("EEA") and United Kingdom ("UK"), we will be subject to additional data protection restrictions.
 The collection and use of personal data in the EEA, is governed by the General Data Protection Regulation, or the GDPR, which became effective on May 25, 2018.
 The GDPR applies to the processing of personal data of data subjects in the EEA by any company established in the EEA and to companies established outside the EEA to the extent they process personal data in connection with the offering of goods or services to data subjects in the EEA or the monitoring of the behavior of data subjects in the EEA.
-The GDPR sets forth data protection obligations for data controllers of personal data, including stringent requirements relating to notifying data subjects about how their personal data is being handled and how they can exercise their data protection rights, ensuring there is a valid legal basis to process personal data (if this is consent, the requirements for obtaining consent carries a higher threshold), requirements to conduct privacy impact assessments for certain "high risk" processing, requirements to appoint a data protection officer where sensitive personal data is processed on a "large scale", limitations on retention of personal data, and "privacy by design" requirements, and also creates direct obligations on service providers acting as data processors.
+The GDPR sets forth data protection obligations for data controllers of personal data, including stringent requirements relating to notifying data subjects about how their personal data is being handled and how they can exercise their data protection rights, ensuring there is a valid legal basis to process personal data (if this is consent, the requirements for obtaining consent carries a higher threshold), requirements to conduct privacy impact assessments for certain "high risk" processing, requirements to appoint a data protection officer where sensitive personal data is processed on a "large scale", limitations on retention of personal data, mandatory data breach notification in certain circumstances, requirements to ensure appropriate technical measures are in place to safeguard personal data, and "privacy by design" requirements, and also creates direct obligations on service providers acting as data processors.
 The GDPR also imposes strict rules on the transfer of personal data outside of the EEA to countries that do not ensure an adequate level of protection.

-Failure to comply with the requirements of the GDPR and the related national data protection laws of the EEA, which may deviate slightly from the GDPR, may result in fines of up to 4% of a company's global revenues for the preceding financial year, or $\epsilon$ 20,000,000, whichever is greater.
+Failure to comply with the requirements of the GDPR and the related national data protection laws of the EEA, which may deviate slightly from the GDPR, may result in fines of up to 4% of a company's global revenues for the preceding financial year, or €20,000,000, whichever is greater.
 Moreover, the GDPR grants data subjects the right to claim material and non-material damages resulting from infringement of the GDPR.
 Given the breadth and depth of changes in data protection obligations, maintaining compliance with the GDPR will require significant time, resources and expense, and we may be required to put in place additional controls and processes to ensure compliance with the new data protection rules.